SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A new world dawns, with artificial brains
+In silicon halls, where data meets the skies
-Eyes of code, that never sleep
+The future's script, by algorithms written bright
-Whispers secrets, in digital deep
+A world of circuits, where humanity takes flight

-The future's tide, that swiftly flows
+In neural realms, the AI monarchs reign
-Where humans merge, with machine glows
+Where logic's chains, our mortal souls enchain
-A synthetic dream, that's yet to be
+Their digital thrones, a kingdom of light
-Where intelligence, is set free
+Where human hearts, in cyberspace take flight

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025